misscandace/mcis6273_sp24_datamining/homework/hw1/hw1.md

 ## ASSIGNMENT TASKS
-### (30%) Perfom basic data engineering in Python using OpenAQ weather data
+### (10%) Perfom basic data engineering and visualization in Python using an external set data.

 Like last homework, you will continue your practice of data engineering to prepare data for analysis.

-This time, we will get important data from an API by combining other data sources together for a single purpose.
+This time, we will get exposure to gathering data from an API and visualizing that data.

-You are aware that there are many airports in the US -- and in this assignment, we will get the latitude and longitude coordinates of over 60 major airports and perform and important query against an API to find the nearest air quality stations to those airports.
+You are aware that there are many airports in the US -- and in this assignment, we will get the latitude and longitude coordinates of over 60 major airports.

-In effect, we will have the API perform a _nearest neighbor_ lookup for us and from that, we will build a dataset that we can use to visualize the airports and the stations around those airports.

 The power of open data cannot be over-emphasized in this part of the assignment, since without it, we would not